 Images: All images are strictly copyright only.
 Individual image copyright details are available at the back of each booklet.

 ISBN: 978-989-20-4980-9 First published in Portugal in 2014.
 Printed at Precision Fototype, Bangalore, India.
+With the support of:

 Schweizerische Eidgenossenschaft Confédération suisse Confederazione Svizzera Confederaziun svizra

 Swiss Agency for Development and Cooperation SDC